About Antbear Lodge

 For anglers interested in not only catching trout, but also learning about their lifecycle, Kamberg is a special treat.
 White water rafting is available on the Tugela River.
 Half day and full day tours and even horse ride rafting combinations are on offer.
 The Spieonkop game reserve, through its small size, allows for excellent game viewing throughout the year.
 A feature is gave viewing on horseback This is also one of the most interesting battle sights of the Anglo Boer War.

 The Midlands craft meander starts just 15 km from the Antbear.
 The old world charm and tranquil countryside has attracted a new breed of people who have taken residence among the farmers.
 These are creative crafters, sculptures, potters, weavers and leather workers who ply their trade in quaint old cottages and farmhouses and welcome the curious.
 The Midlands is dotted with cozy country inns just perfect for unhurried lunches or just tea and home made jam scones.
 The Howick falls makes a worth while day trip.
 The waterfall falls some 90 m and the little trail down into the gorge is wonderful.

 The Southern Drakensberg is as easily reached from the Antbear as the Northern part.
 Why not go on a day trip to the Sani Pass, if you have a 4x4 then it makes for wonderful driving.
-So if your looking for a place where art, beauty and time away are important then Antbear Guesthouse is worth a second look.
+So if your looking for a place where art, beauty and time away are important then Antbear Lodge is worth a second look.
 Whichever way you decide to explore our area your journey will pass through some of the most inspiring landscape and wildlife areas in South Africa.